This is a collaborative post.

 So let’s talk about arranging a green funeral and the options that are currently available.

 This is an eco-friendly alternative to traditional burials and cremation.
 A natural burial ground or designated woodland burial site in larger cemeteries are what they use for this.
 The coffin is made of biodegradable material, either recycled paper, wicker or willow.
 No headstones are used to mark the place of the coffin, instead, trees or flowers are being planted.

 These special urns essentially combine the ashes with the earth to help germinate a seed or tree also placed into the urn, using phosphate from the ashes as a fertiliser.
+This is called a tree pod burial.
 People normally opt for a memorial tree of the loved one.
 You can order these and they come with all necessary items and instructions and these tree urns have no expiration date and can be stored for as long as you need to before the need to use it arises.

 Eternal Reef Balls

 An Eternal Reef combines a cremation urn, ash scattering, and burial at sea into one meaningful, permanent environmental tribute to life.
 They transform the cremated remains into artificial coral reefs or reef balls to support marine life.
 (Although I must mention here that cremation is very harmful for the environment, the process requires a lot of energy and creates air pollution.
 But with technology advancing, there are some greener options available.)

 Ashes can be turned into precious stones and jewellery: our ashes can be tailored into something our loved ones will cherish like a beautiful ornament or even memorial jewellery.